glory9/peek-chat-bot/README.md

 # peek-chat-bot
-Chat bot interface for Peek.
+- Chat bot interface for Peek.
 Peek helps people stay safe by avoiding crowded places.
+- Refer to Peek App for more information - https://github.com/glory9/peek-app

 ## How It Works
 - This repository is hosted on heroku and connected to a facebook app which is also linked to Peek's Facebook page.